 1. “What are your responsibilities as {your prospect’s role} at {company name}?”

-This is one of the first and foremost questions that you should ask your prospect during your discovery call.
+This is one of the first questions you should ask your prospect during your discovery call.
 On the surface, it seems like a rapport-building question to get to know them better.

 However, this question also helps ensure you’re talking to someone with sufficient knowledge of the company’s needs.
-Additionally, it helps you make sure they have the decision-making authority to take a call regarding the purchase of your product, so you know you’re talking to the right person.
+Additionally, it helps you determine if they have the decision-making authority to take a call regarding the purchase of your product.

-The purpose of this question is to get them talking about their needs, wants, interests, and pain points at their organization.
-Their team could be facing a certain roadblock that they seek to solve by purchasing your product or service.
+The purpose of this question is to get them talking about their needs, wants, interests, and pain points.

 3. “What is your ideal outcome?
 What are your goals for the next quarter?”